Press Release: Sanofi and Innate Pharma expand collaboration for natural killer cell therapeutics in oncology

 - Sanofi gains exclusive license to Innate's B7H3 ANKETTM program and options for two additional targets; Upon candidate selection, Sanofi will be responsible for all development, manufacturing and commercialization

-Paris, December 19, 2022 Sanofi (NASDAQ: SNY) and Innate Pharma SA (Euronext Paris: IPH; Nasdaq: IPHA) announced today an expansion of their collaboration, with Sanofi licensing a natural killer (NK) cell engager program targeting B7H3 from Innate’s ANKETTM (Antibody-based NK Cell Engager Therapeutics) platform.
+Paris, December 19, 2022 Sanofi SNY and Innate Pharma SA IPHIPHA announced today an expansion of their collaboration, with Sanofi licensing a natural killer (NK) cell engager program targeting B7H3 from Innate's ANKETTM (Antibody-based NK Cell Engager Therapeutics) platform.
 Sanofi will also have the option to add up to two additional ANKETTM targets.
 Upon candidate selection, Sanofi will be responsible for all development, manufacturing and commercialization.
-Innate and Sanofi signed a first NK cell engagers collaboration in 2016 for the generation and evaluation of up to two bispecific NK cell engagers, which are currently being evaluated by Sanofi’s R&D team, with one of these molecules already in clinical studies.
+Innate and Sanofi signed a first NK cell engagers collaboration in 2016 for the generation and evaluation of up to two bispecific NK cell engagers, which are currently being evaluated by Sanofi's R&D team, with one of these molecules already in clinical studies.

 .